datasette/datasette-events-forward/README.md

 Events are forwarded in batches of up to 10, no more than once every 10 seconds.

+Full list of configuration settings:

+- `api_url`: The URL to send the events to.
+This should be the write API endpoint of a Datasette instance.
+- `api_token`: The API token to use when sending events.
+Use `{"$env": "FORWARD_TOKEN"}` to read the token from the `FORWARD_TOKEN` environment variable.
+- `instance`: A string to identify the instance that is sending the events.
+- `batch_limit`, defaults to 10: The number of events to send at once.
+The Datasette write API has a 100 row limit by default so this should be set to a value less than that.

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: